Accounting – What Is Impairment Of Fixed Assets?

 Impairment of a fixed asset arises when the fair value of an asset suddenly drops below its recorded value.
 For you to account for fixed asset impairment, you should write off the difference between the recorded asset cost and its fair value.
 Note that some asset impairments can be so huge that they may result in significant decrease in the reported asset base and your business profitability (Also see Impairment versus Depreciation of Fixed Assets).

 Impairment will only occur if the amount isn’t receivable or recoverable.
-This might happen when the book value is larger than the sum of undiscounted cash flows that your business expects from the asset over useful life and the expected gains when the asset will be disposed off.
+This might happen when the book value is larger than the sum of undiscounted cash flows that your business expects from the asset over useful life and the expected gains when the asset will be disposed off (Also see Disposal of Business Fixed Assets).
 Since the asset’s disposal price is usually low, your business will obtain the bulk of the anticipated cash flow from the subsequent use of the asset.

 As a business owner, you should assess your business assets regularly to figure out if any of your business assets needs to be impaired.
 The following are indicators that your business asset needs to be impaired.